 The straining process is very easy and takes 12 – 48 hours.
 The longer you strain it, the thicker the cheese will become.
 Should you want a firm cheese to roll into balls you can strain it for the full 48 hours but I prefer to strain it for 24 hours.
-I use a full fat yoghurt and I am not too sure if a lower fat yoghurt will give you the same consistency in the same amount of straining time.
+I use a full fat yoghurt rather then double cream and I am not too sure if a lower fat yoghurt will give you the same consistency in the same amount of straining time.

 Ingredients